 - Circle cutter *optional

 Step One: Print the award ribbons.
 Grab the free files by filling out the purple form at the end of this post.
 Print them on white cardstock.
-I use 110lb index cardstock, but you should use a weight that works best with your printer.
+I used 110lb index cardstock, but you should use a weight that works best with your printer.
 Paper that is 65lbs will work well!

 Step Three: It’s time to fold!
 Each medallion uses two strips of striped paper that need to be accordion-folded every 1/2″.
 If you have a scoring board, this goes really quickly because the board has measurements built in.
 Score every 1/2″ using a stylus.
 If you don’t have a scoring board, use a ruler and mark the back of each strip with little tick marks every 1/2″.
 After scoring, accordion-fold the two strips of paper.

 Step Four: Form the medallion.
 Using score tape, or another strong adhesive, tape the ends of the strips together.
 I cut off the ends of each of my strips to make the patterns line up, but this isn’t really necessary.
 Attach the strips on both end so they form a tube or circle.

 Cut out a few squares of paper that measure about 1″ x 1″.
 Squeeze a little pile of hot glue onto the center of the paper square.
 Place the accordion-folded tube over the little square of paper and push it down so it becomes flat.
 The center of the medallion should be on top of the hot glue.
 Hold in place for a few seconds.
 Below I flipped a few of my medallions over after they were dry so you can see the small square of paper on the back.

 Step Five: Adhere the award labels to the top of the accordion medallions.

 The medallions are finished!
 You can add pin-backs to the back of the medallions or leave them as is to sit next to the winning houses.

 I’ll be back tomorrow with Day 5 of a Crafty Christmas!
 If you are looking for more gingerbread-themed crafts and party ideas check these out!